DC National Guard Shooting Suspect: Updates on the Alleged White House Gunman

 Who Is the Suspect Behind the DC National Guard Shooting?

-At the time of publication, the identity of the Washington, D.C., shooter has not been disclosed to the public.
-Donald Trump stated that the shooter was wounded, though, in a Truth Social post.
+Donald Trump stated that the shooter was wounded in a Truth Social post.

 “The animal that shot the two National Guardsmen, with both being critically wounded, and now in two separate hospitals, is also severely wounded,” the president wrote in his statement, adding that the perpetrator ” will pay a very steep price.”